rnaufal/markets-api/README.md

 - Some simple validations were applied to the markets dataset for validating nullable and positive fields.
 - The *number* and *reference* fields were not validated because they could be nullable according to the dataset.
 - As MongoDB has its own *id* for each document, the markets dataset *ID* field was imported into a specific field called *legacyIdentifier* to keep track of it.
-- The market field named as *REGISTRO* and mapped as *registryCode* in the domain is not updatable and thus is considered unique between the markets.
-An unique index was created to enforce this rule.
+- The market field named as *REGISTRO*, which is mapped as *registryCode* in the domain, is not updatable and thus is considered unique between the markets.
+An unique index on MongoDB was created to enforce this rule.

 ### JSON API Response